Akaflieg-Freiburg/enroute/_pages/download.markdown

 #### Unofficial versions

-Georg Küngemann published an unofficial version of the app at F-Droid.
-We endorse publication at F-Droid, but we have not tested the unofficial app for quality.
+An unofficial version of the app is also available at F-Droid.
+We endorse publication at F-Droid, but we have not tested this unofficial app for quality.

 <figure style="width: 130px" class="align-right">
   <a href='https://flathub.org/apps/details/de.akaflieg_freiburg.enroute'><img width='130px' alt='Download on Flathub' src='https://flathub.org/assets/badges/flathub-badge-en.png'/></a>